If you can’t install iTunes on your Windows PC, or if you see “error 7” or “error 2” after you install the software, follow the steps below in order.

 Some Windows background processes can cause issues that prevent applications like iTunes from installing.
 Disable conflicting processes by starting your computer using MSConfig to troubleshoot conflicts in Windows XP or in Windows Vista, Windows 7, and Windows 8.

 Some third-party security software can't be disabled using MSConfig.
 If you installed security software and are having issues installing iTunes for Windows, you might need to disable or uninstall security software to resolve the issues.

 - After the restart, and adjusting the software running on your PC, install iTunes again.

 If the steps in this article don't help you resolve the issue, you might be able to find a solution through a search of the Microsoft support website.

-If you've received errors regarding inaccessible registry keys during installation, try the steps found in "Could not open key" message when installing iTunes, QuickTime or Apple components for Windows.
+If you receive errors regarding inaccessible registry keys during installation, try the steps found in "Could not open key" message when installing iTunes or Apple components for Windows.